davidslayin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias  create a script that creates an alias. name: ls  value: rm * 1
+0-alias  create a script that creates an alias. name: ls
-2
-3
-4
-5 list all variables